 How Do You Know It’s Discrimination?

 Employers make decisions that could adversely affect employees for all sorts of reasons.
 But if you’ve been the target of a recent layoff, demotion or other detrimental employment action that you suspect was based on your inclusion in a legally protected group, then you may have a viable lawsuit.
 Employers are prohibited from penalizing employees on the basis of:

 Some employers are savvy about disguising discriminatory actions as something else.
 At the same time, even valid suspicions can be hard to prove.
-But you risk nothing by calling to discuss the specifics of your case in a free initial consultation.
+But you risk nothing by calling to discuss the specifics of your case in a consultation.

 Whether you were laid off after returning to work after a pregnancy, were passed over for a promotion in favor of a younger employee or suspect you may have suffered from a different form of discrimination, we can analyze the facts of your situation and stand up for your rights in the face of illegal employment actions.